 The Sentencing Council has produced new guidelines for the offence of selling or possessing counterfeit goods intended for sale.
 The new guidelines will replace the existing one, which applies only to individuals, and will be used in all courts from 1 October 2021.

-Fraud and financial crime solicitors – England and Wales
+Fraud solicitors – England and Wales

 If you have been accused of fraud or financial crime, please contact us at Ashmans Solicitors.
 We are highly experienced criminal defence lawyers and represent both individuals and companies.
 We are available to take your call 24 hours a day, 7 days a week.

 Until now, sentencing guidelines for the sale or possession of counterfeit goods intended for sale have only applied to individuals.
 From1 October 2021, two new guidelines will come into force.
 The first deals with the sentencing of individuals, while the second deals with the sentencing of companies.

 Unauthorised use of a trade mark carries a maximum sentence of 10 years’ imprisonment and/or an unlimited fine.
 Other available penalties include a confiscation order, compensation order and forfeiture of goods.

 When deciding an appropriate sentence for individuals, the sentencer must consider the level of culpability and the level of harm.

 The level of culpability is determined by various factors such as the offender’s role, the amount of planning involved, and the level of sophistication.

 The level of harm requires a slightly different approach.
 The guidelines say the sentence should put a monetary figure on the offending.
 This is done by establishing the equivalent retail value of the legitimate versions of the goods.
 An estimate can be used, if needed.